JOURNAL OF APPLIED TREKNOLOGY

 Please note that this site is not regularly updated any longer.
 It may take a year until your submission is posted, if at all.

-The JoAT is not a simple repository for ship designs but is exclusively reserved to original and high-grade fan work.
-Our submission rules are intended to ensure this quality standard and to save the reviewers a lot of dull work.
-In order to avoid unnecessary further inquiries and extra efforts from the part of the editors, you are required to read this section carefully.
-The editors will discard incomplete or inappropriate submissions.
+Our submission rules are intended to ensure quality standards and to save the reviewers dull work.
+In order to avoid unnecessary further inquiries and extra efforts, please read this section carefully.
+We will discard incomplete or inappropriate submissions.

 General Rules

-The Journal of Applied Treknology (JoAT) accepts only designs and ideas in the spirit of Star Trek.
+The Journal of Applied Treknology (JoAT) is for designs in the spirit of Star Trek.
 We will reject any submissions not set in the Star Trek Universe or in strong conflict with established facts of the Star Trek Universe.
-We also reserve the right to disapprove of almighty über-warships, exaggerated specifications, grandiose or overly aggressive names or any form of silliness.
-Designations like "Fast Strike Cruiser" or "Megacannon" should be avoided.
-Ship designers are required to familiarize themselves with specs of canonical ships and with the Starfleet registry scheme.
-See also the typical design mistakes.
+We also reserve the right to disapprove of almighty über-warships, exaggerated specifications, overly aggressive names or any form of silliness.
+Avoid designations like "Fast Strike Cruiser" or "Megacannon".
+Familiarize yourself with specs of canonical ships and with the Starfleet registry scheme.

 Technology